VladAngelov/Notes/git-commands.md

   |   |
 --- | PUSH | ---
-Send changes to the master branch of your remote repository: |  | git push origin master
+Send changes to the master branch of your remote repository: |  | git push origin master Send changed to brach *(better practice is the remote repository(BRANCH_NAME) to be with the same name as the local branch)*  | | git push --set-upstream origin BRANCH_NAME
   |   |
 --- | STATUS | ---
 List the files you've changed and those you still need to add or commit: |  | git status